deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 We understand the architectural contributions of this work to be twofold:

 1. In previous works of graph representation-based theorem proving [ADD REFS], relatively little sophistication has been afforded to the process of drawing the final embedding of a graph from the its node embeddings.
-For instance, Paliwal *et al.* (2020) simply take the maximum of the node embeddings as the graph's embedding.[^1]
+For instance, [Pal2020] simply takes the maximum of the node embeddings as the graph's embedding.[^1]

    The present work